-You can save a wipe pattern and all its associated modifiers, together with the transition rate, instantaneously in a dedicated register, for recall when required.
+You can snapshot and save a wipe pattern together with the current settings of its modifiers and pattern limit in a dedicated register for recall when required.
 There are 10 wipe snapshot registers on each M/E bank and the PGM/PST bank.
 Use the Flexi Pad control block in the bank to save and recall wipe snapshots.

-For details, see "Wipe Snapshots" (page 385).
+For details, see "Wipe Snapshots" (page 395).

-For simple transitions (see page 308), there are eight wipe snapshot registers on each M/E bank and the PGM/PST bank.
+For simple transitions (see page 318), there are eight wipe snapshot registers on each M/E bank and the PGM/PST bank.